dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 **Resolution:** Microsoft Office 365 customers who utilize single sign-on (SSO) through AD FS 2.0 and have multiple top level domains for users' UPN suffixes within their organization (for example, @contoso.com or @fabrikam.com) are required to deploy a separate instance of the AD FS 2.0 Federation Service for each suffix.
 There is now a [rollup for AD FS 2.0](http://support.microsoft.com/kb/2607496) that works in conjunction with the **SupportMultipleDomain** switch to enable the AD FS server to support this scenario without requiring additional AD FS 2.0 servers.
 See [this blog](https://blogs.technet.microsoft.com/abizerh/2013/02/05/supportmultipledomain-switch-when-managing-sso-to-office-365/) for more information.

-### The machine is already enrolled - Error hr 0x8007064c
-**Issue:** Enrollment fails with the error **The machine is already enrolled**.
-The enrollment log shows error **hr 0x8007064c**.

-This may be because the computer had been previously enrolled, or has the cloned image of a computer that had been enrolled.
-The account certificate of the previous account is still present on the computer.

-**Resolution:**

-1. From the **Start** menu, **Run** -> **MMC**.
-1. **File** -> **Add/ Remove Snap-ins**.
-1. Double-click **Certificates**, choose **Computer account**, **Next**, select **Local Computer**.
-1. Double-click **Certificates (Local computer)**, choose **Personal/ Certificates**.
-1. Look for the Intune cert issued by Sc_Online_Issuing, and delete it if present
-1. Delete this registry key if it exists: **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\OnlineManagement regkey** and all sub keys.
-1. Attempt re-enrollment.
-1. If the machine can still not enroll, look for and delete this key, if it exists: **KEY_CLASSES_ROOT\Installer\Products\6985F0077D3EEB44AB6849B5D7913E95**.
-1. Attempt re-enrollment.

-    > [!IMPORTANT]
-    > This section, method, or task contains steps that tell you how to modify the registry.
-However, serious problems might occur if you modify the registry incorrectly.
-Therefore, make sure that you follow these steps carefully.
-For added protection, back up the registry before you modify it.
-Then, you can restore the registry if a problem occurs.
-    > For more information about how to back up and restore the registry, read [How to back up and restore the registry in Windows](https://support.microsoft.com/en-us/kb/322756)

 ## Android issues
 ### Profile installation failed